Quantum computational chemistry: Classical computational chemistry

 \subsection{Classical computation methods}

-One route to tractable classical chemistry simulation is to approximate the ground state wavefunction by considering a reduced number of determinants.
-In this section, we review four such methods for this approximation; the Hartree-Fock (HF), multiconfigurational self-consistent field (MCSCF), configuration interaction (CI), and coupled cluster (CC) methods.
-These methods create parametrised trial states, which can then be optimised to approach the ground state (to an accuracy determined by the approximations made).
-In this section we assume that we are working in the full MO basis for our molecule, although in practice this is intractable.
-The errors resulting from truncation of the basis will be discussed in the next section.
+In this section, we review four methods for approximating the ground state wavefunction with a restricted number of Slater determinants: the Hartree-Fock (HF), multiconfigurational self-consistent field (MCSCF), configuration interaction (CI), and coupled cluster (CC) methods.
+These methods create parametrized trial states, which can then be optimised to approach the ground state (to an accuracy determined by the approximations made).
+In order to isolate the errors arising from the method used, we assume that we are working in the full molecular orbital basis for our molecule, although in practice this would be classically intractable for large system sizes (with the size of the system dependent upon the accuracy of the method used).
+Restricting the size of the basis set will be discussed in Sec.~\ref{Subsec:basis}.

+The methods discussed below are considered in the context of second quantised basis set calculations, as these translate most easily to the methods used in quantum computational chemistry.
+These methods are among the most straightforward and widely used in classical computational chemistry.